Suggested

 Digital transformation has ushered in a new era of competition within the financial sector, challenging the traditional incumbents' dominance.
 Two significant players have emerged on the scene:

 Fintech firms are at the forefront of this revolution, utilizing digital technologies to offer many innovative financial products and services.
 For instance, consider mobile wallets, the brainchild of fintech companies, which allow users to securely store and manage their payment methods digitally.
-Additionally, digital payments and cryptocurrency exchanges have become fintech staples, catering to modern consumers' evolving financial needs.
+Additionally, digital payments and cryptocurrency exchanges have become fintech staples, catering to modern consumers' evolving financial needs like trading within forex or cryptocurrency markets.
 Fintech's agility and a laser-focused customer-centric approach have sent shockwaves through the traditional banking landscape, compelling incumbents to adapt or face the looming threat of obsolescence.

 Enter the giants of the tech world, exemplified by industry behemoths like Google and Amazon.
 These tech titans have boldly ventured into the financial services sector, leveraging their expansive reach and technological prowess.
 They offer various financial products and services, including seamless mobile payment options and innovative lending solutions.